AndySAnker/andysanker.github.io/_pages/cv.md

 Prizes and Funding
 ======
+* Winning team in the Danish Fungi Challenge at Summer school on human-in-the-loop and learning with limited labels (2022)
+  * In the challenge we used a mix of high entropy- and density sampling to achieve high accuracy on classifying fungis with 183 classes.
 * 109.000 DKK Travel Grants in total from (Augustinus Foundation, the Fabrikant Vilhelm Pedersen og hustrus Foundation, the Haynmann Foundation, the Henry og Mary Skovs Foundation, the Knud Højgaard Foundation, the Thomas B. Thriges Foundation and the Viet Jacobsen Foundation)
 * Best Bachelor Thesis 2018 at the Department of Chemistry, University of Copenhagen
 * 20.000 DKK Research Grant from the Siemens Foundation
 * ADD 2019 - Poster Gold Medal
 * ISIS student meeting 2021 – Poster Gold Medal
+* CHEAC Lighthouse Retreat 2021 - Poster medal
 * Travel Funding – The Danish Chemical Society
 * Inorganic Graduate Student Seminar 2019 – Poster Gold Medal